Cvanduse/myCRMAdvisors/content/services/high-school.md

 title: 'High School of Hard Knocks'
 draft: false # set to "true" if you want to hide the content

-university: "High School of Hard Knocks"
+university: "High School of Hard Knocks TEST"
 year: "2009-2012"
 degree: "High School Diploma, Sciences, Math, Computer & Business Studies"